Lago Di Garda Lombardy And The Lakes, Italy Travel Guide

 The the body of water in a different, often serene, light.

-Italy is a member of the Schengen Area, a group of 27 European countries which have abolished passport and other types of border security at their mutual borders.
+Italy is a schengen area member State, a group of 27 European countries that have abolished passport and other types of border control at their mutual borders.

-As Italy belongs to the Schengen Area, non-EU citizens who are visa-exempt travel freely within these countries for up to 90 days within any 180-day period.
+As Italy belongs to the Schengen Area, non-EU citizens who are visa-exempt travel freely within these countries for for a MAXIMUM of 90 days in any 180-day period.

 Your passport must be valid for valid for a minimum of three months after your intended departure from the Schengen Area.
 It should have at least two blank pages for stamps.